-In addition, climate change, such as extreme weather conditions, natural disasters, resource shortages, changing sea levels and changing temperatures, represents a physical and financial risk and could affect the Company's operations, including the disruption or delays in the transportation of equipment and employees to its operations, which in turn could have an adverse financial impact on the Company's revenue, cash flow and profitability.
+In addition, climate change, such as extreme weather conditions, natural disasters, resource shortages, changing sea levels, changing temperatures, extreme weather events, storm-related flooding or extended drought, or other acute or chronic changes to the climate, represents a physical and financial risk and could affect the Company's operations, including the disruption or delays in the transportation of equipment and employees to its operations, which in turn could have an adverse financial impact on the Company's revenue, cash flow and profitability.
+Extreme weather events could also hinder the ability of the Company's field employees to perform their work, which may result in delays or loss of revenues.

-Regulatory and Legal Risks
+Regulatory and legal risks